synfron/ReshaperForBurp/docs/Rules.md

 Source Identifier - The property of the HTTP entity to check.
 Only available for certain [Message Values](MessageValues.html) (e.g. request header).
 Supports variable tags.

+Source Identifier Placement - Placement of the value to get if there are multiple (i.e. First, Last).
+Only available for certain [Message Values](MessageValues.html) (e.g. request header).

 Source Text - The text to use as the value to check.
 Only available if `Use Message Value` is not selected.
 Supports variable tags.

 Source Value Type - Declare that the value is Text, JSON (node), or HTML (element).
 If JSON or HTML, use JSON path or a CSS selector to get the inner value.